gardener/gardener/docs/concepts/operator.md

 For certificate authorities, `gardener-operator` generates one which is automatically rotated roughly each month (`ca-garden-runtime`) and several CAs which are **NOT** automatically rotated but only on demand.

-**🚨 Hence, it is the responsibility of the operator to regularly perform the credentials rotation.**
+**🚨 Hence, it is the responsibility of the (human) operator to regularly perform the credentials rotation.**

 Please refer to [this document](../usage/shoot_credentials_rotation.md#gardener-provided-credentials) for more details.
 As of today, `gardener-operator` only creates the following types of credentials (i.e., some sections of the document don't apply for `Garden`s and can be ignored):